-Deferred expenses and other assets includes \$11.0 million attributable to operating lease right of use assets, \$8.1 million attributable to prepaid expenses resulting from the settlement of iStar's compensation plans, \$2.1 million attributable to in-place prepaid contracts, \$1.3 million attributable to office furniture and equipment and \$6.3 million attributable to other receivables.
+Deferred expenses and other assets includes \$11.0 million attributable to operating lease right of use assets, \$4.7 million attributable to prepaid expenses resulting from the settlement of iStar's compensation plans, \$2.1 million attributable to in-place prepaid contracts, \$1.3 million attributable to office furniture and equipment and \$6.3 million attributable to other receivables.

-Accounts payable, accrued expenses and other liabilities primarily includes a \$14.2 million operating lease lightly.
-In addition, under the Merger Agreement, IStar was required to fund its share of merger-related costs and to provide sufficient cash to fund any unresolved corporate obligations and accrued liabilities or costs yet-to-be incurred prior to the Merger.
-Accounts payable, accrued expenses and other liabilities includes approximately \$8.7 million of obligations savere valued using a discount rate of 6.7% and are classified as Level 3 within the fair value hierarchy.
+Accounts payable, accrued expenses and other liabilities primarily includes a \$14.2 million operating lease liability.
+In addition, under the Merger Agreement, iStar was required to fund its share of merger-related costs and to provide sufficient cash to fund any unresolved corporate obligations and accrued habilities includes approximately \$8.7 million of obligations secure valued using a discount rate of 6.7% and are classified as Level 3 within the fair value hier